easolhq/easolhq.github.io/docs/best_practices/index.md

 ---
 layout: default
-title: Best Practices
+title: Best practices
 has_children: true
 nav_order: 17
 ---

-# Best Practices
+# Best practices
 To optimise the site builder experience for Creators, we recommend the following best practices.

 ## Image sizing